money2

 • intuitive maths operations.

-• fixed precision storage to ensure precise calculation.
+• fixed precision storage to ensure calculation without loss of precision.

 • detailed documentation and extensive examples to get you up and running.